I Want To...

 • If test results are pending, you'll be asked to call daily to check on the status

-• If you fail the drug testing, you, Career Services and your hiring department will be informed and your offer will be rescinded.
+• If you fail the drug testing, you, Central Recruitment and your hiring department will be informed and your offer will be rescinded.

 • If you are cleared, you'll be permitted to attend orientation.